 Every applicant will be considered.
 We review each application on its merits and pay particular attention to potential for success, not just traditional measures of past performance.
 We look for motivated students who want to learn and make a difference in the lives of others.

 When is the application deadline?

 We have a rolling admissions policy with a deadline of April 15, 2017 (summer start) and July 15, 2017 (fall start).
 Applicants interested in pursuing an Incoming Student Scholarship should submit their application materials by March 15, 2017 (summer start) or June 15, 2017 (fall start).

 When will I know if I've been accepted?

-Your application is not reviewed until your file is complete (with a goal statement, 3 letters of recommendation and official transcripts).
-Once your file is complete, your application will be reviewed by the Director and you will be notified via email shortly thereafter.
+Your application is not reviewed until your file is complete (with a goal statement, resume, 3 letters of recommendation, and official transcripts).
+Once your file is complete, your application will be reviewed by the admissions committee and you will be notified via email within 1-2 weeks.

 Can I transfer graduate courses from another institution?